AdobeDocs/marketo-measure.en/help/marketo-measure-and-marketo/marketo-measure-integrations-with-marketo/marketo-engage-programs-integration.md

 Through the data import of Marketo Programs, costs are automatically downloaded from Period Costs and the reported cost in Marketo is distributed throughout the assigned month.
 For example, if $1000 is reported for January 2021, the $1000 is split across 31 days.
 The costs can be found in [!DNL Marketo Measure Discover].

+>[!NOTE]
+>
+>Marketo Measure supports only one Period Cost entry per month.
+To ensure all costs are imported, aggregate the total monthly cost into a single entry.
+Multiple Period Cost entries for the same month are not supported.

 ## How It Works {#how-it-works}

 **Field Mappings**